ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

         - Copy that org policy's YAML file in the experimentation customization folder, ***making sure to maintain the same directory structure***.
         - Put the entire file in a comment block.
         - The hydration process will then ignore this commented resource definition, effectively removing it.
-1. Review all customizations with VSCode's built-in Source Control viewer or by running `git diff`.
+2. Review all customizations with VSCode's built-in Source Control viewer or by running `git diff`.
 If satisfied, proceed to [Step 3 - Hydrate](#step-3---hydrate).

 ### B) Modify a Package

-By design, this is accomplished by modifying configs in the `tierX/Kubernetes/source-customization/<env>` and `tierX/Configcontroller/source-customization/<env>`.
+By design, this is accomplished by modifying configs in the `tierX/<technology>/source-customization/<env>`.
 Files in other directories should never be modified manually.

 ***Standard customization should only involve the `setters.yaml` file.***

 Follow these steps to modify a package:

-1. Modify the configs for each applicable environment in `tierX/Kubernetes/source-customization/<env>` and `tierX/Configcontroller/source-customization/<env>`
+1. Modify the configs for each applicable environment in `tierX/<technology>/source-customization/<env>`
-1. Once all customizations have been reviewed locally, proceed to [Step 3 - Hydrate](#step-3---hydrate).
+2. Once all customizations have been reviewed locally, proceed to [Step 3 - Hydrate](#step-3---hydrate).

 ### C) Update a Package